When you can use PCBs and equipment, products or materials containing them, and how to register, label and dispose of them.

 - for research and analysis into the properties of PCBs

-- as part of a process to dispose of PCBs (eg at a hazardous waste disposal site) or a process to remove (‘decontaminate’) PCBs from equipment
+- as part of a process to dispose of PCBs (for example at a hazardous waste disposal site) or a process to remove (‘decontaminate’) PCBs from equipment

 You must dispose of the transformer as soon as possible after the end of its useful life.